-As Hurricane Dorian sets its' sights on the East Coast of the United States with more hurricanes brewing in the Atlantic it's important to be as prepared as possible.
+As hurricane season begins in the United States with the possibility of many hurricanes brewing in various areas--impacting both on the coastline and inland populations--it's important to be as prepared as possible.
 Hurricane notifications give everyone plenty of time to prepare and one simple way to add a protective layer and peace of mind is with rope.